-1. Approve the proposed scheme with or without modifications and subject to whatever environmental conditions it considers appropriate, or refuse to approve the proposed scheme; and ante antes antes a

-2. Confirm the CPO or any part thereof with or without conditions or modifications, or annul the CPO or any part thereof.
+- 1. Approve the proposed scheme with or without modifications and subject to whatever environmental conditions it considers appropriate, or refuse to approve the proposed scheme; and - 2.
+Confirm the CPO or any part thereof with or without conditions or modifications, or annul the CPO or any part thereof.